 A GRC (Governance, Risk & Compliance) tool is software that centralises policy, control, risk, audit, and compliance activities into a unified platform.
 It works by mapping regulations and internal standards to controls, automating workflows such as control testing, issue tracking, and evidence collection, and providing dashboards that help leadership monitor status and make informed decisions.

 GRC tools eliminate silos across risk and compliance data, reduce manual effort and human error, streamline audit preparation, and improve visibility into governance and control effectiveness.
-They help organisations stay ahead of evolving regulations while reducing regulatory, operational, and reputational risks.
+They help organizations stay ahead of evolving regulations while reducing regulatory, operational, and reputational risks.

 A modern GRC solution should include centralised risk and control libraries, automated workflows and task management, real-time dashboards with analytics, regulatory change tracking, audit lifecycle support, and integrations with other enterprise systems.
 Flexibility and scalability across multiple frameworks and business units are also critical.

-Implementation timelines vary depending on organisational size and complexity.
+Implementation timelines vary depending on organizational size and complexity.
 Simple deployments may take a few weeks, while enterprise-scale rollouts can span several months.
 Factors influencing timelines include integration requirements, number of frameworks, business unit readiness, and change management efforts.

 A good GRC tool is intuitive, flexible, and capable of mapping multiple frameworks and controls.
 It delivers transparency, automates key tasks, assigns clear ownership, and provides interactive reporting.
 Most importantly, it supports scalability across risks, audits, and compliance requirements while enabling continuous improvement.